AgileWorksOrg/elasticsearch-river-csv/README.md

 ####Examples how the files look like

         #!/bin/sh
-        echo "greetings from shell before all"
+        echo "greetings from shell before all, will process $*"

         #!/bin/bash